- Digital Programs

 The Magnes is a beneficiary of the Esther and Jacques Reutlinger Foundation, the Jewish Community Federation of San Francisco, the Peninsula, Marin and Sonoma Counties and the Jewish Community Federation of the Greater East Bay.

-Bassya (Maltzer) Bibel was a poet, author, secretary, and an actress.
-She came to San Francisco in 1921 from Kapaegorod, Bessarabia.
-After settling in the city, she became very involved with a San ...
+Bassya (Maltzer) Bibel (1908-1980) was a poet, author, secretary, and an actress.
+She arrived to San Francisco in 1921 from Kopaygorod, Podolia (Kopayhorod in modern Ukraine).
+After settling in ...

 Camp Kelowa publicity book San Francisco, California, 1931 ScrapbookThe Magnes Collection of Jewish Art and Life, Gift of David Kupfer, 2009.27.1(Louis and Emma Blumenthal ...